ali019283/m4ld/README.md

-# mald
+# m4ld
-mald is a minimal python library for creating organised, accurate and managebable groups.
+m4ld is a minimal python library for creating organised, accurate and managebable groups.

 dont expect much out of it, it may lack some important features and it may have bugs.